Skip to main content

 2

-Set the reasoning_effort parameter within the chat.completions.create method to enable reasoning capabilities.
+Set the reasoning_effort parameter within the chat.completions.create method to control reasoning capabilities.

 completion_create_response = client.chat.completions.create(